Construction Cost Estimation Background and Purpose

 A good cost estimate prevents the builder from losing money and helps the customer avoid overpaying.
 It’s a core component of earned value management, a project management technique that tracks a project’s performance against the total time and cost estimate.

-A good starting point is this construction estimator template and timeline.
+A good starting point is this construction estimator template.

 Download Construction Estimator Template